chancemusky/RemoteSensing/README.md

 # RemoteSensing
-Repo for Remote Sensing and Geospatial Analysis projects and practice (beyond GIS projects like those found in the ArcGIS or QGIS repos).
+Repo for Remote Sensing and Geospatial Analysis projects and practice.
-This repo includes tutorials and personal projects.
+This repo will include tutorials and personal projects.